TomerFi/my_home_assistant_configuration/README.md

     - Alexa, set my ac to heat
     - Alexa, decrease the temperature on my ac by 4
     - Alexa, what is the temperature of my ac
+## Google Action Configuration
+- Custom Actions:
+  - [Home Assistant AppDaemon](google_actions/home_assistant_appdaemon) for controlling my home assistant installation with a multi step interactions.
+You can check out the action [here](https://www.youtube.com/watch?v=ucb5h4LkcNk) and check out the python code [here](https://github.com/TomerFi/home_assistant_appdaemon_alexa_google).</br>
+  The invocation name I use for this action is *home assistance*, the phrase I use to invoke it is *Hey Google, talk to home assistance*.
 ## Useful Tools and Applications
 - [**Notepad++**](https://notepad-plus-plus.org/) I use it for editing *YAML* and *JSON* files.
 - [**Sublime Text**](https://www.sublimetext.com/) I use if for writing and editing *JavaScript* and *Python* scripts.